Missouri grinds out 1st victory over Kentucky in five years

 The Tigers (2-2 Southeastern Conference) played stingy defense and converted enough third- and fourth-down plays to control the ball with lengthy drives.
 Missouri held the ball for 43 minutes and ran 56 more plays than the Wildcats (2-3).

+“They played the game exactly the way we wanted, and that doesn’t happen very often,” Missouri coach Eli Drinkwitz said.
+“I’m shocked by these stats.
+I’ve never been in a game like that.”

 Missouri quarterback Connor Bazelak completed 21 of 30 passes for 201 yards, and Jalen Knox caught five passes for 60 yards.
-The Tigers converted 10 of 20 third downs and 4 of 5 fourth downs.
+Missouri converted 10 of 20 third downs and 4 of 5 fourth downs.

+“We were getting pushed around from the beginning of the game,” said Kentucky coach Mark Stoops, whose team ran only 36 plays.

 Defense was the only thing keeping Kentucky in the game early, as the Wildcats managed only 65 total yards in the first half.
 At the end of the half, Kentucky held Missouri out of the end zone on two plays from the 1-yard line, causing the Tigers to settle for an 18-yard Harrison Mevis field goal and a 10-3 halftime lead.